 The following are soldiers in Col. Lovick's Regiment who responded to the alarms of attacks and expected attacks by the Spanish on the city of Beaufort and it's harbor.
 Posted online by Joel S. Russell.

 On July 9, 1960, town firemen participated in Beaufort's first reenactment

 of the Spanish invasion--implemented from an idea by Grayden Paul.

-First row: L to R - Norwood Gaskin, Bud Taylor, Gerald Woolard, Freddy Snooks, Bobby Hudgins, Elmond Rhue.
+FIRST ROW: L to R - Norwood Gaskill, Bud Taylor, Gerald Woolard, Freddy Snooks, Bobby Hudgins, Elmond Rhue.

 In his book, Beaufort by the Sea - Memories of a Lifetime, Neal Willis wrote,